Access complex workflows without the need of digital programming skills with SEPAL applications#

-SEPAL applications are tools provided by the SEPAL team from FAO or other developers.
-These tools are based on advanced GIS libraries and complement the functionalities of SEPAL recipes, providing the end user with access to complex workflows without requiring knowledge of digital programming.
-These applications are served in SEPAL with attractive User Interfaces to ensure the best possible user experience.
+SEPAL applications are tools provided by the SEPAL team from the Food and Agriculture Organization of the United Nations (FAO) or other developers.
+These tools are based on advanced geographic information system (GIS) libraries and complement the functionalities of SEPAL recipes, providing the end user with access to complex workflows without requiring knowledge of digital programming.
+These applications are served in SEPAL with attractive user interfaces to ensure the best possible user experience.

-They run on various shells from pure HTML and Shiny-based R apps to Jupyter-powered Python kernels.
-This flexibility and variety of tools allow developers to integrate workflows and make them available for SEPAL users.
+They run on various shells – from pure HTML and Shiny-based R apps to Jupyter-powered Python kernels.
+This flexibility and variety of tools allows developers to integrate workflows and make them available for SEPAL users.
 Review the module documentation below to learn more about its usage.

 R Studio: Provides access to the R environment where you can run processing scripts and upload data to your SEPAL folder.

 Jupyter Notebook: An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text (supports Kernels in many different languages, including R, Python and NodesJS).

 JupyterLab: A web-based interactive development environment for Jupyter notebooks, code and data.

 To find the application you’re looking for, you can navigate through the different app pages (3), use tags (4), or utilize the search bar (5).